cardboardaardvark/clypsalot/README.md

 but for audio equalizers, noise gates and dynamic range compressors.
 However the core engine is not limited to just PCM audio data.

 Clypsalot is currently in development with major changes occuring constantly.
-Presently basic GUI functionality exists and non-audio test objects are able to run.
+Presently some basic GUI functionality exists and non-audio test objects are able to run.

-#Building
+# Building

 The project is written in C++20 and uses the CMake build system.
 Development is occuring under Debian Bookworm GNU/Linux using Clang version 17.
 Project goals include being compatible